MSEL General Competition Rules

 2.7.1.
 Clean Game Accounts

-The Middle School Esports League defines a "clean game account" as an account that has not received any form of long/short-term game suspension or ban in the past 365 days and is clear of vulgar or inappropriate content.
+The Middle School Esports League defines a "clean game account" as an account that has not received any form of long-term game suspension/ban in the past 365 days, is not currently serving a short-term suspension, and is clear of vulgar or inappropriate content.

-Long-term suspensions or bans can include, but are not limited to:
+Long-term suspensions can include, but are not limited to: Suspensions/bans lasting 31 days or longer, or permanent game accounts suspensions/bans for any reason.

-Players are required to notify their team administrator if they receive any length of suspension or ban.
-Team Administrators are required to notify MSEL Administrators of their student’s suspension or ban.
-Failure to comply on either part may result in disciplinary action against the player or team.
+Players are required to notify their Organization's administrator if they receive any length of suspension or ban.
+The Organization's Administrator is then required to notify MSEL of their student’s account status.

-During an official match, if a player’s account receives any form of game ban, the match will immediately conclude, and the opposing player/roster will be awarded the win.
+If a player’s account receives any form of game suspension or ban during an official MSEL match, the match will immediately conclude and the opposing participant will be awarded a win.

 2.7.2.
 Game Connections

-If a player’s display name does not match what is shown on their roster, please reach out to an MSEL Administrator through the Support Live Chat service for assistance while the game is still being played.
+If a player’s display name does not match what is shown on their roster, immediately suspend play, inform the other team of the discrepancy, and reach out to an MSEL Administrator through the Support Live Chat found via the widget in the lower right of our website for assistance.
 Name discrepancy reports will not be accepted after a match has been completed.

 In certain cases, mismatching names will be permitted to play, granted they correct their Game Connection in real time if MSEL staff can verify the overall game account is correct using Steam ID, Epic ID, or other similar unique account identifiers.
 (Identifiers must be data directly accessible to MSEL staff; email screenshots are insufficient)